CartographerLabs/Lights-Camera-Extremism/README.md

 ## Usage 🚀

-Lights Camera Extremism can be used, see the [stage.py](https://github.com/CartographerLabs/Lights-Camera-Extremism/edit/main/stage.py) script for an example or see the [Google Colab Playbook here](https://colab.research.google.com/drive/1qccaqPTuCS0UJ6m93vMWbPQzTfnjoTq8?usp=sharing).
+See the [stage.py](https://github.com/CartographerLabs/Lights-Camera-Extremism/edit/main/stage.py) script for an example or see the [Google Colab Playbook here](https://colab.research.google.com/drive/1qccaqPTuCS0UJ6m93vMWbPQzTfnjoTq8?usp=sharing).
 See an example of usage below:

 ```python
 import argparse